Disc golf sets its sights on a new town

-Sam Edwards and Jordan Kemen have been working with the Te Puke Community Board to establish a disc golf course at Donovan Park.
+Sam Edwards and Jordan Kemen have been working with the Te Puke Community Board to establish a disc golf course at Donovon Park.

-Edwards has been playing the sport for three years and said it is accessible and very cost-effective.
+Edwards has been playing the sport for three years and said disc golf is accessible and very cost-effective.

 “It’s made me athletic, encouraged me to be outdoors more, and focus on always improving myself.